CDRT/docs/bios/glossary.md

 ---

-### Lenovo Diagnostics.
+### Lenovo Diagnostics

   Tool for testing Lenovo computers.
-Composed from Modules (diagnostics for a group of devices), Tools for creating custom diagnostic scripts, system information, and Log History.
+Composed from Modules (diagnostics for a group of devices), tools for creating custom diagnostic scripts, system information, and log history.

   *More information:*
    - ["Lenovo Diagnostics for Windows" at Lenovo PC Support](https://pcsupport.lenovo.com/us/en/downloads/ds102687)